vladyspavlov/esphome-must-inverter/docs/BMS communcation.md

-Description of the identifiers in the 41 setting on the PV18/PH18 series
+Description of the identifiers in the 41 setting on the PV18/PH18 series.
+Used for the BMS communication using CAN or RS485.

 | ID      | Description              | Communication Protocol  |
 |---------|--------------------------|-------------------------|